vicknguyen20/vue-wordpress/README.md

 You can run the example by running npm run dev (see below)

-You can see the components used 'in the wild' at http://pixelthin.com
+You can see the components used 'in the wild'

 ## Getting Started